mohanadabouserie/direct_mapping_cache_simulator/README.md

 # direct_mapping_cache_simulator

 This project is a cache simulator implemented in C++.
 It simulates the behavior of a cache memory system and calculates cache hits, misses, hit ratio, miss ratio, and average memory access time (AMAT).
+It assumes that the main memory is 4 GB.

 ## Getting Started